Coco Martin: 2022–present: Batang Quiapo and other projects

 In July 2022, Metropolitan Manila Development Authority announced the 4 initial entries for 2022 Metro Manila Film Festival, and Martin's film Labyu with an Accent together with Jodi Sta.
 Maria was included.
 Martin is set to appear again in the Brillante Mendoza film Apag alongside Lito Lapid, Gladys Reyes, Gina Pareño, Joseph Marco, Shaina Magdayao and Mercedes Cabral, an official entry for the 2023 Metro Manila Summer Film Festival.
 The role was initially pitched to Aljur Abrenica.
 He will also lead an indie horror film directed by Mendoza titled, Pola, together with Julia Montes.
 The film was shot in Pola, Oriental Mindoro, hence the title and is set to be released early 2023.

 In February 2023, Martin together with actress Lovi Poe and an ensemble cast returns in the TV adaptation of the 1986 film Batang Quiapo.
 It was created by Pablo S. Gomez and starred Fernando Poe, Jr. Martin will also serve as the series' co-director, co-writer, and co-producer under his film production company.

+During a TV Patrol interview on February 21, 2026, Martin announced that Batang Quiapo will conclude on March 13, 2026, and he and his longtime partner, Julia Montes, will star in a role for an upcoming action-comedy drama series, Sigabo, which is set to air on June 22, 2026.